North Carolina Child Support Modification Laws

-When parents set child support obligations they expect their financial situation will remain constant for the foreseeable future.
-However, sometimes the best laid plans go awry.
+When parents set child support obligations, they expect their financial situation will remain constant for the foreseeable future.
+However, sometimes the best-laid plans go awry.
 When a parent's financial circumstances change, either for better or for worse, child support modification may be appropriate to adjust the existing obligation.
-States have established procedures for reviewing and adjusting child support awards, and this article provides an overview of North Carolina's child support modification laws.
+States have established procedures for reviewing and adjusting child support awards.
+This article provides an overview of North Carolina's child support modification laws.

 Child Support Modification in North Carolina

 If a court entered an order awarding child support, a parent must petition the court to modify their obligation.
 North Carolina law and Child Support Services (CSS) state that child support is reviewable if:

 - At least one child involved is under 18 years old; and

 - At least three years have passed since the most recent child support order or modification.

 In these cases, the Schedule of Basic Child Support Obligations determines whether a modification is warranted.
 If a parent demonstrates a difference of 15% or more from the current award if it were calculated using the parents' current gross income, child support will be modified.
 The parents seeking modification bear the burden of proving that their situation has changed.